valentinmace/fcm/README.md

 The main purpose of this repository is to run the FCM for the relation classification task on several corpus, using multiples word embeddings and to compute results (such as micro-f1, macro-f1, weighted-f1 etc.)

-This repository is made of multiple pieces, the heart being the FCM C++ implementation by Mo Yu from: https://github.com/Gorov/FCM_nips_workshop
+This repository is made of multiple pieces, the heart being the FCM C++ [implementation by Mo Yu](https://github.com/Gorov/FCM_nips_workshop)

 I have build two python scripts around it: